-A Seychelles CSL may also have access to the growing list of Double Taxation Avoidance Agreements (“DTAAs”) entered into between the Government of Seychelles and various treaty partner countries such as China, Indonesia and South Africa among others.
-With the allowance of foreign tax credits and expenses for certain items, the effective tax rate may actually be 0% in such structures.
+A Seychelles CSL that meets certain requierements qualifies for access to the network of Double Taxation Avoidance Agreements (“DTAAs”) entered into between the Government of Seychelles and various treaty partner countries such as China, Indonesia and South Africa among others.

 A key provision of most Double Taxation Avoidance Treaties lies in the management and control of the company.
 We recommend before setting up a Seychelles CSL that clients consult with a qualified tax advisor in the treaty country in order to ensure that there are no issues which could jeopardize the ability to access the treaty benefits when it comes time to pay taxes.